Algorithm for direct sampling from conditional distributions of toric models: Cases that sum formulae are known

-This graph is called the {\it interaction graph} of the hierarchical log-linear model.
+This graph is called the {\it interaction graph}.
 Different hierarchical log-linear models may have the same interaction graph.
 For instance, both simplicial complexes $[123]$ and $[12][13][23]$ have the complete three-graph as their interaction graph.
 A hierarchical log-linear model is {\it graphical} if the associated simplicial complex $\Gamma$ exactly consists of the cliques (maximal complete subgraph) of its interaction graph, namely, the facets of $\Gamma$ are the cliques of $\mathcal{G}(\Gamma)$.
 Thus $[123]$ is graphical whereas $[12][13][23]$ is not.

 A subset $S$ of the vertex set $V$ is said to be $(f,f')$-{\it separator} if all paths from a vertex $f$ to $f'$ intersect $S$.
 The subset $S$ is said to separate $F$ from $F'$ if it is an $(f,f')$-separator for every $f\in F$, $f'\in F'$.
 A triple $(F,F',S)$ of disjoint subsets of the vertex set $V$ of an undirected graph $\mathcal{G}$ is said to form a {\it decomposition} of $\mathcal{G}$ if $V=F\cup F'\cup S$, where the {\it separator} $S$ is a complete subset of $V$ and separates $F$ from $F'$.
 We allow some of the sets in $(F,F',S)$ to be empty.
 If the set of $F$ and $F'$ are both non-empty, the decomposition is called {\it proper}.
 An undirected graph is said to be {\it decomposable} if it is complete, or if there exists a proper decomposition $(F,F',S)$ into decomposable subgraphs $\mathcal{G}_{F\cup S}$ and $\mathcal{G}_{F'\cup S}$.
 A graphical model is called decomposable if the interaction graph is decomposable.
-It is known that an undirected graph is decomposable if and only if it is {\it chordal}, namely, every cycle of length larger than three possesses a chord (Proposition 2.5 of \cite{Lau94}).
+It is known that an undirected graph is decomposable if and only if it is {\it chordal}, namely, every cycle of length larger than three possesses a chord \cite[Proposition 2.5]{Lau94}.